wahahachan/context_app_bar/README.md

 ## Last but not least...

-Feel free to report issues or suggest improvement.
+Please feel free to report any issues or suggest improvements.

 A more detailed example that shows a contextual app bar switching based on selected items can be found [here](https://github.com/wahahachan/context_app_bar/tree/main/example).